Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 - [Contact](#Contact-and-links)
 ## Introduction
 The final two weeks at the tech academy was spent working on a live project with fellow students.
 We developed a full scale MVC/MVVM Web Application in C#.
 A lot of the Application was developed and our main focus was improving the code, adding new features and fixing bugs.
 I was tasked with doing a mix of all of it.
 From fixing errors thrown by javascript, reformatting code, and even adding new features.
+Although this was a live project worked on by a multitude of people, it was still for an actually and operating business.
+Therefore, I can only display snippits and rough mockups of what was done.
 I'll list some of the stories I worked on and what I achieved along the way.